What To Expect during a Trimix Consultation

 Then, the doctor will draw up the correct dose of Trimix in a small syringe with a very small needle (the kind we use to inject Botox around the eyes), showing you the correct technique.

 He will clean the area on the shaft of your penis for the injection, and then he will inject the correct amount of Trimix into the shaft (side) of your penis, showing you the correct technique.
+To see a video where the doctor describes the anatomy of the penis and performs a test dose injection, click here.

 Then the doctor will show you how to place pressure on the site of injection with one finger as you massage your penis to move the medicine around inside the shaft.